Finite noncommutative geometries related to $F_p[x]$: The Hopf algebras

-It follows from the theory of such extensions of Hopf algebras that $A_d$ is a cocycle bicrossproduct of $C_d$ and $A_1$\cite{Ma:book}.
-We will give this explicitly and in fact the extension result applies for $\F_p[x]$ as well, not only the finite-dimensional quotients.
+It follows from the theory of such extensions of Hopf algebras that $A_d$ is a cocycle bicrossproduct of $C_d$ and $A_1$ in the sense of \cite[Sec.~6.3]{Ma:book}.
+We will give this explicitly and find in fact that the extension result applies to $\F_p[x]$ as well, not only the finite-dimensional quotients.
 We first define

 which clearly obey $\psi(\delta_i)=\delta_{i-1}$.
 Hence $\sum_i\delta_i$ is $\psi$-invariant and has degree $p-1$ hence is a constant.
 Evaluating at zero, only $\delta_0(0)=-(p-1)!=1$ is non-zero, we have